Xceptance/posters-demo-store/README.md

 Posters comes with the basic functionality that you would expect from a typical online shop.
 This includes:

 * A product catalog with categories and products, in our case, posters.
+* A search function in the shop using lucene
 * Customers may register with the shop.
 * Customers can manage their account, including shipping and billing addresses as well as credit cards.
 * There is a shopping cart.
 * Customers may place orders as guests or as registered customers.
+* A selection of different languages for the shop

 See these screenshots to get an impression of what the Posters Demo Store looks like.